• Skip to primary navigation

 Stylized bun bo hue with toppings and chopsticks and spoon.

-How to Make This Recipe
+How to Make Bun Bo Hue

-Every restaurant and family has its own spin to it.
+Every restaurant and family has its own spin on it.
 Bún bò Huế recipes are always a labor of love.
 It takes multiple hours and layers of ingredients to create that full-bodied beef broth.
-This recipe tries to shorten that cook time in half by using a ready-made Bún bò Huế broth base that is boosted with beef and pork broth, shrimp paste, and lemongrass to maintain that true authentic flavor.
+This recipe tries to shorten that cooking time in half by using a ready-made Bún bò Huế broth base that is boosted with beef and pork broth, shrimp paste, and lemongrass to maintain that true authentic flavor.

 MAKE THE PORK BROTH.